nickbrandt/GitLab/doc/development/documentation/restful_api_styleguide.md

 ## API topic template

-The following can be used as a template to get started.
-Ensure to list the required attributes on top:
+Use the following template to help you get started.
+Be sure to list any required attributes first in the table.

 ````markdown
 ## Descriptive title